Estimated Reading Time: 5 Minutes

 Who to ask?

-Your closing attorney will probably not catch an issue like this because closing attorneys do not visit the property they are closing on.
-Many real estate agents do not have the knowledge to pick up on a problem like this.
-If you are not sure if the property you are buying has a water easement problem, contact your attorney about it.
+Your closing attorney will probably not catch an issue like this.
+That’s because closing attorneys do not visit the property they are closing on.
+Many real estate agents lack the expertise to identify problems like this.
+If you are unsure whether the property you are buying has a water easement issue, consult with your attorney.
+Learn also more about easements for access.

-Now you have another reason to pick an American European real estate affiliate to be your buyer’s representative when buying Costa Rica real estate, contact us NOW.
+Now you have another reason to choose one of our affiliates as your buyer’s representative when buying property here.
+Contact us NOW.